ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 -zv : `nc -zv google.com 443` will ping google.com at port 443, useful for testing open ports, we can also use this for port scanning by specifying a port range e.g `nc -zv localhost 1-10000`
 -l : `nc -lv 1234` sets up listening on target port

-`nmap IP -p-` - this command (nmap must be installed) invokes the nmap utility to scan a target IP for all open ports
+`nmap IP   /    nmap IP -p-` - this command (nmap must be installed) invokes the nmap utility to scan a target IP for all open ports (nmap alone does a scan for a commonly used set of ports (quicker), -p- scans all ports (longer/more in depth))

 `mtr IP` - mtr is like ping and traceroute had a baby, we get packet/accessibility information plus the hops to the target. very useful